Robert Devereux (civil servant): Career

 On 11 October 2017, it was announced that Sir Robert would retire from his post on his 61st birthday.
 He was succeeded by Peter Schofield, at that point the department's Director-General for Finance, in January 2018.

+In April 2025, Devereux was put in charge of an independent review of the culture and operation of the Office of National Statistics.
+The review concluded in June 2025 finding "deep seated" issues in the organisation.

 Honours

 Devereux was appointed Knight Commander of the Order of the Bath (KCB) in the 2016 New Year Honours for services to transport and welfare and for voluntary service in Kilburn, London.